lampepfl/progfun-wiki/ScalaTutorial.md

 Scala source code is stored in text files with the extension `.scala`.
 Typically Scala programmers create one source file for each class, or one source file for a class hierarchy: In fact, Scala allows multiple classes and objects to be defined in the same source file.

 - The name of a Scala source file can be chosen freely, but it is recommended to use the name of a class which is defined in that file.
-- Package hierarchies should be reflected in directory structure: a source file defining `class C` in package `foo.bar` should be stored in a subdirecotory as `foo/bar/C.scala`.
+- Package hierarchies should be reflected in directory structure: a source file defining `class C` in package `foo.bar` should be stored in a subdirectory as `foo/bar/C.scala`.
 Scala does not really enforce this convention, but some tools such as the Scala IDE for eclipse might have problems otherwise.

 The scala compiler compiles `.scala` source files to `.class` files, like the Java compiler.
 Classfiles are binary files containing machine code for the Java Virtual Machine.
 In order to run a Scala program, the JVM has to know the directory where classfiles are stored.
 This parameter is called the "classpath".